easybuilders/easybuild-docs/docs/installing-extensions-in-parallel.md

 # Installing extensions in parallel *(experimental!)* {: #installing_extensions_in_parallel }

-Since EasyBuild v4.5.0 (initial) support is available for installing extensions in parallel, that is to run the installation command for multiple extensions that are ready to install at the same time in the background, to exploit the availability of multiple cores.
+Since SimpleBuild v4.5.0 (initial) support is available for installing extensions in parallel, that is to run the installation command for multiple extensions that are ready to install at the same time in the background, to exploit the availability of multiple cores.